-Physiotherapy For TMJ & Jaw Pain in Carnegie, Melbourne
+Physiotherapy & Treatment For TMJ in Carnegie, Melbourne

 TMJ is short for “temporo-mandibular joint,” and disorders associated with this joint are a common complaint our physiotherapists here at Glen Eira Physiotherapy Centre treat.